 Powdermills Pottery is housed in granite buildings that were once part of a nineteenth century gunpowder factory.
-It is found in the very centre of Dartmoor National Park in Devon, and is part of the Duchy of Cornwall estate.
+It is found in the very centre of Dartmoor National Park in Devon and is part of the Duchy of Cornwall estate.

-The old workshop has been rejuvenated by local chairty Friends of the Dartmoor Hill Pony and now houses the Dartmoor Hill Pony Exhibition, explaining the history and importance of the 'wild' ponies on Dartmoor.
+The old workshop has been rejuvenated by local charity Friends of the Dartmoor Hill Pony and now houses the Dartmoor Hill Pony Exhibition, explaining the history and importance of the 'wild' ponies on Dartmoor.

 A visit to Powdermills offers a glimpse of all the things Dartmoor has to offer: wild landscape and wildlife (especially birdlife); history and nearby walks to prehistoric sites; local food and time to relax.
 We look forward to welcoming you here.

 The pottery shop is open for pot sales and cream teas on Saturdays and Sundays only (not bank holidays).between 10.30am and 4.30pm.

 NB opening hours are subject to change at short notice.
 Please check this website before setting off, or see Joss At Powdermills Facebook page or @JossPottery Twitter feed.
 Please ignore Google and Trip Advisor opening hour information, as we don't control their content.